-Proposition 1 shows that as all investors' private values become stronger, the positive externality of delegation eventually dominates the negative externality, and hence the equilibrium features underdelegation.
-Intuitively, for a large m, most investors have strong preferences regarding the proposal and prioritize them over information, so they prefer to cast their own votes rather than delegate them to the fund manager.
-While this is individually optimal for each investor, such a low probability of delegation is suboptimal for investors as a whole because the information of the fund manager is underutilized.
+Which of the two effects dominates depends on the distribution of investors' preferences F. As preferences become more heterogeneous, two effects happen simultaneously.
+First, more investors have strong preferences regarding the proposal and prioritize them over information, so they prefer to cast their own votes rather than delegate them to the fund manager.
+While this is individually optimal for each investor, this is suboptimal for investors as a whole because